NZ’s Best Beach 2024 winners announced

-You went, you swam, you voted ... and now it’s time to announce the winners in our readers’ poll to find Aotearoa New Zealand’s Best Beaches for 2024.
+You went, you swam, you voted ... and according to you, the Waikato is home to the best surf beach!
+During January, we invited our readers on a quest to find Aotearoa New Zealand’s Best Beaches for 2024 and the results are finally in.

 Voting ended last weekend and this week we’ve tallied thousands of votes to find the champions.